io-alt-f/altf/content/_index.md

 framed = true
 +++

-# Hello there!
+# Hello there

-Welcome in demo of the `Terminal` theme.
-Please, look around and check whether this is what you are looking for.
+And welcome to our world at `alt-f`

+We are the team running the Staking pool `alt-f` on `Cardano` and invite you to look around and get to know us.